zer0index/estiMate/README.md

 ## 📌 Overview

-**estiMate** intelligently breaks down Power Platform project documentation using LLM-powered agents and LangGraph’s orchestration system.
+**estiMate** intelligently breaks down Power Platform project documentation using LLM-powered agents and LangGraph's orchestration system.
 Each component is processed by a specialized agent, ensuring fast, structured estimates—visualized in a live CLI.

 ---